CripRat/wattpad-share-fixed/README.md

 3. Click "Apply changes", then reload your Wattpad tab.
 Done.

 Chrome users
 Chrome only offers uBlock Origin Lite, which doesn't reliably support custom filters.
-Use wattpad-no-share-tooltip.user.js with Violentmonkey or Tampermonkey instead — same fix, and it keeps working if Wattpad renames the element.

 Firefox, Edge and Opera get the full uBlock Origin, so the filter above works there.